Khuong Le | Assistant Director

 201C César E. Chávez Student Center

 After earning her B.S. in Biochemistry and Molecular Biology from UC Davis in 2014, Shirley served in a variety of professions that include healthcare, biotechnology, and higher education.
 Through her diverse work experiences, she gained a deep appreciation for science education and discovered her passion for supporting students in navigating college.
 In 2017, Shirley joined the SLC Professional Team, where she is proud to be part of a highly collaborative and dynamic group of colleagues committed to learning.
-As Science Program Coordinator, she is thrilled that she can channel her passions every day to enrich the community of budding scientists at Cal.
+She earned her M.Ed. in Science Curriculum and Instruction in 2021, and is thrilled to channel her passions every day to serve the community of budding scientists at Cal.

 201C César E. Chávez Student Center